-After sponsoring research on the topic, the American Council on Exercise (ACE) reported that yoga improved participants’ flexibility, muscle strength, and endurance.
+After sponsoring research on the topic, the American Council on Exercise (ACE) reported that yoga improved participants’ flexibility, muscle strength and endurance.
 After eight weeks, the average flexibility of the yoga group improved by 13 to 35 percent.
 Those who participated in yoga were also able to perform an average of six more push-ups and 14 more curl-ups after the study period was over than those who didn’t do yoga.

 Power yoga, a more intense form, can produce even more impressive results.
-While Hatha yoga (the most common, general form) burns about 144 calories in a 50-minute period, Power yoga burns about 237 calories over the same time period, and boosts the heart rate to 62 percent of heart rate max, providing a mild aerobic workout.
+While Hatha yoga ― the most common, general form ― burns about 144 calories in a 50-minute period, Power yoga burns about 237 calories over the same time period and boosts the heart rate to 62 percent of heart rate max, providing a mild aerobic workout.

 There are other types of exercise that will help you burn more calories in a shorter period of time, but yoga provides a more well-rounded workout.
-The muscle control required to hold the poses, the focus on the breath, and the stretching element all make yoga a wonderful exercise on its own, or the perfect complement to other fitness activities.
+The muscle control required to hold the poses, the focus on the breath and the stretching element all make yoga a wonderful exercise on its own or the perfect complement to other fitness activities.
 It helps to reverse muscle tightness and increase respiratory capacity while working muscles you may not otherwise work in your regular aerobic routine.

 2. Eases Back Pain

 Several studies have indicated that yoga can help reduce low-back pain and improve function.
 The NCCIH reported that participants who practiced yoga had significantly less pain and disability after six months.
-In a study of over 200 adults with chronic low-back pain, yoga was more effective than standard self-care instructions for improving function and reducing symptoms.
+In a study of more than 200 adults with chronic low-back pain, yoga was more effective than standard self-care instructions for improving function and reducing symptoms.

 3. Improves Posture and Balance

-With most of us using computers, tablets, and phones throughout the day, it’s no wonder that we’re suffering from more neck, shoulder, and back pain—it’s all that stooping and slouching over our gadgets.
-Terms like “text neck,” “iHunch,” and “iPosture” have come into our language to describe the inevitable results of our modern-day obsession with technology.
+With most of us using computers, tablets and phones throughout the day, it’s no wonder that we’re suffering from more neck, shoulder and back pain — it’s all that stooping and slouching over our gadgets.
+Terms like “text neck,” “iHunch” and “iPosture” have come into our language to describe the inevitable results of our modern-day obsession with technology.

 Bad posture also affects mental well being.
-A 2015 study found that compared with those who sat upright, participants who slouched reported significantly lower mood and self-esteem, and greater feelings of fear.
+A 2015 study found that compared with those who sat upright, participants who slouched reported significantly lower mood and self-esteem and greater feelings of fear.
 Indeed, posture affects our state of mind.

 Yoga can help us counteract this modern trend.
-Research from the School of Podiatric Medicine at Temple University in Philadelphia found that a nine-week program of yoga helped improve posture, stability, and balance.
-It’s so effective that researchers reported in 2014 that yoga helped reduce spine curvature in patients with scoliosis in as little as three months!
+Research from the School of Podiatric Medicine at Temple University in Philadelphia found that a nine-week program of yoga helped improve posture, stability and balance.
+It’s so effective that researchers reported in 2014 that yoga helped reduce spine curvature in patients with scoliosis in as little as three months.

-4. Increases Energy/Decreases Fatigue
+4. Increases Energy and Decreases Fatigue

 Many of us battle against a feeling of chronic fatigue these days.
-Our packed schedules, stress levels, and inconsistent bedtimes can leave us without the restorative rest that we need, and we can feel like we’ve lost our youthful energy for good.
+Our packed schedules, stress levels and inconsistent bedtimes can leave us without the restorative rest that we need, and we can feel like we’ve lost our youthful energy for good.